Code susceptible to exceptions

 The Exception Handling Dance

-Python's scaffolding for handling exceptions encompasses try
+Python's scaffolding for handling exceptions encompasses try, except, else, and finally blocks.

 try: